 - Send thank-you messages via social media and email to attendees, partners, and everyone who participated.

-- Survey participants to learn what went right and what could be improved for next time.
+- Post-event survey participants to learn what went right and what could be improved for next time.

 - Assess the success of your event according to your goals.